ec-jrc/lisflood-model/3_optLISFLOOD_water-use/index.md

 ***Figure:*** *Water withdrawal assessing demand and availability along the flow path.*

-In the settings.xml you can define:
+In the LISFLOOD settings file you can define:

 -   the percentage of water that must remain in a grid cell and is not withdrawn by water use (WUsePercRemain)